 Don’t be cruel…

-Also, don’t just come up with this type of title for the clickbait purposes.
+Also, don’t just use this type of title for clickbait purposes.
 If you make a promise, make sure your content delivers the solution.
 Avoid making empty promises.

-People are bombarded with messages – advertising, emails, tweets, and newspapers – all the time.
+People are bombarded with messages – advertising, emails, social media posts, and newspapers – all the time.

 And you’ll get more attention if your headline is really weird.